ditchfieldcaleb/stock-project/README.md

 The above linked example has the ability to only add stocks, and the values are generated, not real.

+My project here has the ability to add and remove stocks, and the prices are fetched from an API.

 ## How to Build/Run

 First, make sure that you have the following installed: